 Functional View

-The functional scope of the model is broken down hierarchically into a set of functions corresponding to recognizable areas of functionality within space systems, often associated with a particular type of information.
+The functional scope of the model is broken down hierarchically into a set of functions corresponding to recognizable areas of functionality within space systems, which are often associated with a particular type of information.
 While functions may correspond to identifiable subsystems, they may also be arbitrarily grouped within existing systems.

 For the ASL Reference Architecture this corresponds to core functionality (sometimes referred to as “business logic”) at the application layer and not to supporting functions at lower communications layers.
-For this reason, functions such as TT&C only appear where they are the source or consumer of application layer information, and not for their role in routing telemetry and telecommands between spacecraft and ground segment facilities.
+For this reason, functions such as TT&C only appear where they are the source or sink of application layer information, and not for their role in routing telemetry and telecommands between spacecraft and ground segment facilities.

-CCSDS standardizes the interfaces between functions, rather than the functions themselves.
-The functional decomposition is only needed to a level that identifies those interfaces potentially exposed to interoperability boundaries between organizations, physical locations or systems.
+CCSDS tends to standardize the interfaces between functions, rather than the functions themselves.
+The functional decomposition is only needed to a level that identifies those interfaces potentially exposed to interoperability boundaries between organizations, physical locations, various communications capabilities, or systems.

-The viewpoint shows the interfaces between functions in terms of the information exchanged; and the services used to manage that information exchange, or to allow one function to control the processing performed by another.
-It is concerned with application level information and not with the communications layer data formats (such as telemetry packets) that have already been addressed in the SCCS ADD.
+This viewpoint shows the interfaces between functions in terms of the information exchanged; and the services used to manage that information exchange, or to allow one function to control the processing performed by another.
+It is concerned with application level information and not with the communications layer data formats (such as telemetry packets) that are addressed in the SCCS ADD.

 The information (or data) associated with an interface between functions is identified on the interface and must correspond to an information object defined in the Information View.

-Each interface also corresponds to a service defined in the Service View.
+Each interface may also expose a service defined in the Service View.
 The representation of the interface identifies which function acts as the provider of the service, and which the consumer.
-It should be noted that this is a different concept to data flow, and that the information object associated with the interface does not necessarily flow from provider to consumer.
-This can be illustrated through the real world example of water and sewerage services: the water and sewerage companies are the providers, the householder the consumer; water flows from provider to consumer, while sewage flows from consumer to provider.
+It should be noted that this is a different concept to data flow, and that the information objects associated with the interface do not necessarily flow only from provider to consumer.
+This can be illustrated through the real world example of banking services: the banks are the providers of services, the householder the consumer; deposits flow from consumer to provider, while withdrawals flow from provider to consumer (or often to other payees).

-It is important to note that the interfaces between functions in the Functional View are logical interfaces corresponding to the end-to-end interaction at application level between functions, wherever they are deployed.
-In an actual deployment a logical interface may be routed through communications functions in multiple deployment nodes.
+It is important to note that the interfaces between functions in the Functional View are logical interfaces corresponding to the end-to-end interactions at application level between functions, wherever they are deployed.
+In an actual deployment a logical interface between two nominally “adjacent” functions may actually be routed through communications functions in multiple deployment nodes.
 This is not shown in the Functional View, but is represented in the Communications, Physical and Deployment Views.

-The Functional View shows interfaces between dissimilar functions, but does not show the interfaces between similar functions which may exist if a function is itself distributed across several deployment nodes.
+The Functional View shows interfaces between different functions, but does not show the interfaces between similar functions which may exist if a function is itself distributed, for redundancy, across several deployment nodes.
 This is represented in the Deployment View.

 Two formulations of the Functional View diagrams are provided.
 The standard diagram is function-oriented and shows functions connected by logical interfaces.
 These are contained in the body of the document.
 The alternative diagrams are contained in an Annex and are service-oriented.
 These show colour-coded horizontal lines corresponding to the services with vertical lines connecting to the functions that provide or consume that service.
 The diagrams are equivalent, but show the interfaces from different perspectives.